EndlessHoper/lockin/notepad.md

 **Demo concept:**
 - Show local VLM describing what it sees in real-time
-- Inspired by someone else's demo that had much faster inference
 - The "wow factor": small models (500M params) running locally can now see and understand

-**Current blocker:** Inference too slow to be impressive (was using non-quantized BF16 model)

 **Article angles:**
 - Just got a MacBook Pro M5 - perfect hook for "MLX on Apple Silicon" angle